neopragma/ruby-galaxy/README.md

 **Note:** You may have noticed that we haven't completed the _Toolchain Setup_ and _Project Setup_ steps, listed below.
 We can't proceed with application development until those things are done.
 So, why didn't we do them before planning our initial list of work?
 The reason is that building the Echo Message functionality will _force_ or _cause_ those activities to be done.
 When using lightweight methods for iterative/incremental development, it's common to express the [Definition of Done](https://www.agilealliance.org/glossary/definition-of-done/#q=~(infinite~false~filters~(postType~(~'page~'post~'aa_book~'aa_event_session~'aa_experience_report~'aa_glossary~'aa_research_paper~'aa_video)~tags~(~'definition*20of*20done))~searchTerm~'~sort~false~sortDirection~'asc~page~1)) for each work item in such a way that many implementation details fall out naturally, rather than attempting to predict all the detailed work in advance and document it in our project management tool.
 That sort of activity is _overhead_; it isn't [value-add work](http://businessknowledgesource.com/manufacturing/what_is_valueadded_work_nonvalue_added_work_021690.html).
 It won't be possible to respond to the Echo Message unless the application architecture is complete.
 That's the whole point of the Echo Message.
 A natural consequence of our effort to implement the Echo Message will be to build out the application architecture.
 It's a case of [emergent architecture](https://scrumcrazy.wordpress.com/2018/09/28/an-introduction-to-agile-emergent-architecture-always-intentional/).
 People sometimes worry about emergent architecture, but I think that's because they conflate the architecture of the elastic cloud infrastructure that hosts microservices (risky to emerge within the scope of a single application development project) with the architecture of an application that runs on that infrastructure (not risky to emerge).
 We're talking about letting the application architecture emerge, not the underlying cloud infrastructure.

-## Echo Transaction Definition of Done
+## Work Item 1: Echo Transaction Definition of Done

+At this point, the team _pulls_ the first work item from the list, and the [Cycle Time](http://www.businessdictionary.com/definition/cycle-time.html) clock starts ticking.
+Cycle Time is the simplest and most meaningful metric for tracking a team's delivery capacity, and for informing _forecasting_ of a team's upcoming work.

 To demonstrate we've set up the application stack correctly, the Echo Transaction must show that